 The McAuley School of Nursing (MSON), which is housed within the College of Health Professions, was established in 1990 with the consolidation of the University of Detroit and Mercy College of Detroit.
 In January 1997, the MSON initiated the Family Nurse Practitioner (FNP) program.
-This was followed by a second master's degree major in Health Systems Management (HSM) implemented in fall 2000.
-In fall 2006, the MSN with a major in Nursing Education (NE) /Adult Health Clinical Nurse Specialist (ACNS), now the Adult-Gerontology CNS (AGCNS), was implemented and in winter 2008, the MSN with a Clinical Nurse leader (CNL) major was initiated.
+This was followed by a second master's degree major in Health Systems Management (HSM), now the Nursing and Healthcare Leadership Program, implemented in Fall 2000.
+The MSN with a major in Nursing Education (NE) /Adult Health Clinical Nurse Specialist (ACNS), now the Adult-Gerontology CNS (AGCNS), was implemented in fall 2006.
+In Winter 2008, the MSN with a Clinical Nurse Leader (CNL) major was initiated.
 The Doctor of Nursing Practice (DNP) Program was initiated in September 2010.
+In Fall 2019, the Nurse Anesthesia (NA) program moved to the DNP.
+The first cohort for the post-FNP specialty certificate Emergency Nurse Practitioner (ENP) program will begin in Winter 2021.
+Additionally, the first cohort of students for the Master's Entry Advanced Generalist Nursing (MEAGN) program will begin in Winter 2021.

-Beginning in fall 2017, the MSON revised the graduate program to offer the post-baccalaureate entry to the Doctor of Nursing Practice (post-BSN to DNP) with a master's exit.
-This pathway provides all postbaccalaureate nursing students the opportunity to enter graduate school and have a direct pathway that allows them to exit at the master's level or matriculate directly to the doctoral degree.
-The post-BSN to DNP with the MSN exit is designed to provide students the opportunity to assimilate and utilize in-depth knowledge of nursing, biophysical, psychosocial, analytical and organizational sciences, with sophisticated informatics and decision-making technology to develop collaborative strategies that optimize the health of individuals, families, communities and systems.
+Beginning in fall 2017, the MSON revised the graduate program to offer the postbaccalaureate entry to the Doctor of Nursing Practice (post-BSN to DNP) with a master's exit for the following programs: family nurse practitioner, nursing and healthcare leadership, and adult-gerontology clinical nurse specialist.
+Graduates of the clinical nurse leader program will be required to complete an advanced practice or organizational leadership bridge to matriculate into the DNP.
+The nurse anesthesia program only allows the DNP exit.
+This pathway provides post-baccalaureate nursing students the opportunity to enter graduate school and have a direct pathway that allows them to exit at the master's level or matriculate directly to the doctoral degree.
+The post-BSN to DNP with the MSN exit is designed to provide students the opportunity to assimilate and utilize in-depth knowledge of nursing, biophysical, psychosocial, analytical and organizational sciences, with sophisticated informatics and decisionmaking technology to develop collaborative strategies that optimize the health of individuals, families, communities and systems.
 The DNP program curriculum is based upon the American Association of Colleges of Nursing (AACN) (2006) Essentials of Doctoral Education.
 The MSN program curriculum is based on the AACN (2011) Essentials of Master's Education.
 These programs build upon a foundation of baccalaureate education.
 Grounded in the Mercy and Jesuit traditions, the DNP program emphasizes the student's development as an expert clinician with strong leadership capacity, a commitment to service, and skills to act as change agents, translating clinical research into improved health care.

 The MSON offers post-graduate certificate options in Family Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist and Clinical Nurse Leader for those individuals who already possess a Master's degree in nursing from a nationally accredited program.
 The requirements of this option are individualized and require a gap analysis to determine course requirements.

-The MSON also offers several a post-baccalaureate certificate in Nursing Education.
+The MSON also offers a post-baccalaureate certificate in Nursing Education.